Tank on the Moon: Summary

 During the 1960s, the United States and the Soviet Union were engaged in a feverish technological competition, popularly known as the space race, to be the first to land a human on the Moon.
 The United States won the race, but less is known about a "secret chapter" from the Cold War era.
 Overshadowed by the Apollo Moon landings and largely ignored in the West at the time, the Soviets were also exploring the Moon with a series of successful robotic Moon missions.
 The Soviets never sent humans to the Moon, but they successfully guided two freely-roving robots by remote control from the Earth.
 For 16 months between 1970 and 1973, these Lunokhods traveled more than 50 km over the Moon's surface.
 Although the results of the Lunokhod program were well publicized, details of the program were kept in utmost secrecy for two decades, until the secret Soviet space archives concerning this program were finally declassified.

-With these archives, along with the recollections by surviving participants in the Lunokhod program, and archived news films, the full story of the Soviet lunar-roving robots is revealed; the innovative development, the difficult deployment, the spectacular technological achievements, and the legacy passed down to the new generation of planetary robotic rovers.
+With these archives, along with the recollections by surviving participants in the Lunokhod program, and archived news films, the full story of the Soviet lunar-roving robots is revealed; the development, deployment, technological achievements, and the legacy passed down to the new generation of planetary robotic rovers.